akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.5.
 Procedures and functions

 In Lisp, a procedure is essentially a function.
 When invoked, it returns some data as its value.
-However, some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this "function" can return different values at different points in time.
+However, some Lisp expressions and procedures have side effects, for example, getting weather data from an external service, which means that this "function" can return different values at different points in time.
 Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice, they are frequently referred to as "functions" anyway, even those that may have side effects, to emphasize that a computed result is always returned.

-From this point, we will refrain from using the word `function` and stick to `procedure`.
+From this point, we will refrain from using the word "function" and stick to "procedure".

-There is a special built-in syntax called `lambda`, which accepts two parameters, and produces a procedure for us as a result.
-The first parameter is a list of arguments this procedure accepts, and the second parameter is an expression that acts upon these parameters.
+There is a special built-in syntax called `lambda`, which accepts two parameters, and produces a procedure as a result.
+The first parameter is a list of arguments this procedure accepts, and the second parameter is an expression (body) that acts upon these parameters.

-For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter, and when this procedure is called with a parameter, it increases this parameter's value by one.
+For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter `x`, and when this procedure is called with a parameter, it increases this parameter's value by one, `(+ x 1)`.

 If we try to evaluate the expression above, we get: